 Is that a sniffle you hear?
 It’s definitely possible – it’s not uncommon for toddlers to get sick 8 to 10 times a year, which means that the toddler years can feel like an endless cycle of runny noses.
-It can help to know, though, that the times when Baby is sick now are setting his immune system up to be strong and healthy, and to fight in illnesses in the future.
+It can help to know, though, that the times when Baby is sick now are setting her immune system up to be strong and healthy, and to fight in illnesses in the future.

 The immune system is always changing, which is why full-grown adults occasionally grow brand new allergies, and children and teenagers often grow out of allergic reactions.
 Allergic reactions happen when the immune system perceives a threat, and sets the body’s defenses off to fight that threat.
 That fight is absolutely needed when the threat the immune system is noticing is a virus, but is a little bit of an over-reaction when the threat it’s noticing is just a piece of cat hair.

 Like most other systems in the body, though, the immune system gets strongest when it has the chance to work.
-The more diseases Baby fights, the better his immune system is prepared to fight the next one.
+The more diseases Baby fights, the better her immune system is prepared to fight the next one.

 What might be affecting my child’s immune system?